crowdfavorite-mirrors/wp-wordpress-ecommerce/readme.txt

 * Product downloads - sell digital goods!
 * Powerful coupon codes for your store with usage tracking and limits
-* Access to all gateways including:  2Checkout, Authorize.NET AIM, Google Checkout, Moneybookers, Stripe, Payflow Pro, iDEAL, and PayPal chained payments
+* Access to all gateways including:  2Checkout, Authorize.NET AIM, Moneybookers, Stripe, Payflow Pro, iDEAL, PIN, Simplify, WePay, PayMill, eWay, and PayPal chained payments
 * More built-in styles, or add your own simple CSS based styles
 * Multisite marketplace features - product lists, tags, categories, widgets, and shortcodes
 * Charge for store upgrades like styles and gateways with our Pro Sites plugin